oracle-quickstart/oci-openshift/docs/openshift-virtualization.md

 OpenShift Virtualization features such as Live Migration (node to node migration) require the underlying storage to have RWX capabilities.
 OCI CSI drivers [**v1.32.0**](https://github.com/oracle/oci-cloud-controller-manager/releases/tag/v1.32.0) and later have this capability.

 We also recommend that you use Ultra High Performance Raw Block Volumes (UHP RBVs).
 UHP means a performance level of 30+ VPUs/GB, which means more IOPS and throughput (up to 50,000 IOPS and 680 MB/s) than the default Balanced setting for Block Volumes (10 VPUs/GB).
-A Raw Block Volume is an volume that has been attached as a block device.
-The volume is not formatted or mounted with a filesytem, but the lack of a filesystem results in more performant storage (if the application is designed to work with it).
+A Raw Block Volume is a volume that has been attached as a block device.
+The volume is not formatted or mounted with a filesystem, but the lack of a filesystem results in higher performance storage (if the application is designed to work with it).

 > [!NOTE]
 > UHP RBVs are only available in a [forked](https://github.com/dfoster-oracle/oci-cloud-controller-manager/tree/dfoster/v1.32.0-beta) version of the [latest oci-cloud-controller-manager Release](https://github.com/oracle/oci-cloud-controller-manager/releases/latest), but the feature will be incorporated into the official driver at a later time.